jmil/Bioe421_521-MicrocontrollerApplications/Lab_09--FacialRecognitionWithRaspberryPiCamera/Lab_09--ComputerVisionWithRaspberryPiCamera.md

 	$ which MP4Box
 	$ MP4Box -fps 30 -add find_our_faces.h264 find_our_faces.mp4
 	$ omxplayer find_our_faces.mp4

+This will take a bit.

+See if you can figure out how to save a video or save images out from your recorded video so that they can be analyzed for face recognition.

+If the `.mp4` doesn't work, you could try:

 	$ sudo apt-get install ffmpeg
 	$ which ffmpeg
 	$ ffmpeg -i find_our_faces.h264 -vcodec mjpeg -qscale 1 -an find_our_faces.avi

-This will take a bit.

-See if you can figure out how to save a video or save images out from your recorded video so that they can be analyzed for face recognition.